 Reference should also be made to the Church of England's publication: 'The Parochial Expenses of Clergy' and attention is drawn to the various societies that offer financial support to clergy facing hardship.
 It should not be assumed such groups only exist to support and benefit stipendiary clergy.
-For example, The Clergy Support Trust will offer assistance to both stipendiary and SSM clergy alike.
-This support is means-tested and all requests made are treated as strictly confidential.
+For example, the Clergy Support Trust gives grants to thousands of clergy and their families including SSM clergy and their families.
+Their wide range of grants includes financial, wellbeing, health, emergency and debt support.
+Ordinands and curates are given access to an online theological library.
+All clergy and their spouses / partners who struggle with sleep are eligible to receive access to 'Sleepstation' for free.
+The website clergysupport.org.uk includes an easy online eligibility checker.
+All requests made are treated as strictly confidential.